-As a cat owner, choosing the right litter box for your cat and its placement matters a lot especially in a studio apartment.
+As a cat owner, choosing the right litter box and where to put the litter box in a small apartment matters a lot for you and your cat in a studio apartment.

-Your little feline friend will feel a lot more relaxed when you do that.
 The litter box needs to be easy for them to access and it should give them privacy.
-With these features, your furball will feel comfortable in their cat litter box and you won’t have to deal with any mess either with them eliminating outside the litter box.
-The litter box must be compact to work inside the apartment yet comfortable enough for your cat to spend time in it.
+With these features, your furball will feel comfortable with their litter box and you won’t have to deal with any mess either with them eliminating outside the litter box.
+The litter box must be compact enough to fit inside the apartment yet comfortable enough for your cat to spend time in it.

 This guide will assist you in finding the best cat litter box for small apartments.
 So read on to find everything you need to know about them!